dfinity/portal/docs/developer-docs/security/web-app-development-security-best-practices.md

 ## Authentication

-### Use a well-audited authentication service and client side IC libraries
+### Use a well-audited authentication service and client side ICP libraries

 #### Security concern